Want to know all the pro tips for traveling from Athens to Santorini?

 Golden Star Ferries has a daily ferry to Santorini, departing every morning at 7.55 and arriving in Santorini at 16.30.
 This is a good way to travel to Santorini from Rafina on a budget, as the ferry ticket costs 35 €.
 Some days per week, there is also a second ferry from Rafina at 7.15 in the morning, which arrives in Santorini at 16.30.

 Golden Star ferries also serve a morning itinerary from Piraeus to Santorini.
 There is a ferry from Piraeus at 7.01 that arrives in Santorini at 12.15.

 How to book your ferry tickets from Athens to Santorini

-Especially July and August are the months ferries are more likely to be overbooked.
-That’s why we recommend you pre book your ferry tickets online.
+Especially July and August are the months during which ferries are more likely to be overbooked.
+That’s why we recommend you pre-book your ferry tickets online.

 After booking your ferry tickets online, you’ll have to pick them up from a specific spot.
-Pick up points vary, depending on the ferry company you’re travelling with.
+Pick up points vary, depending on the ferry company you’re traveling with.

 An even more convenient option is to have them delivered to you.
 Therefore, you’ll get straight into your ferry, without having to wait to get your ticket.